 Can I ask my Doctor Whether I meet a Listing?

 As a Claimant, you should always feel free to go to the Social Security website and copy the Listings that apply to your condition.
-1.02 Major Dysfunction of Joint and 1.03 Reconstructive Surgery.
+1.17 Reconstructive Joint Surgery and 1.18 Abnormality of a Major Joint in any Extremity.
 Discuss the Listings with a Hip Disability Lawyer by calling my office for free to gain a better understanding.
 Take a copy to your doctor and ask, “Do I meet this Listing?”
 If so, have your doctor write a brief letter indicating you meet the Listing.
 Further, your doctor should attach or identify test results and records supporting his/her opinion and findings.
 This could cause you to win your hip disability case much sooner including on the initial application.
 Remember, if you can show you meet a Listing, you will win your disability claim.

-Win your Hip Disability Claim by Meeting “Listing” 1.02 for Major Dysfunction of a Joint
+Win your Hip Disability Claim by Meeting “Listing” 1.18 for Abnormality of a Major Joint

 - Chronic joint pain and stiffness;

-For Claimant’s that undergo hip reconstructive or replacement surgery, Listing 1.03 should not be overlooked.
-Listing 1.03 applies to Reconstructive surgery or surgical arthrodesis of a major weight-bearing joint.
-Impairment 1.03 requires the above referenced surgery.
-Notably, Listing 1.03 requires the “inability to ambulate effectively” just like Listing 1.02.
+For Claimant’s that undergo hip reconstructive or replacement surgery, Listing 1.17 should not be overlooked.
+Listing 1.17 applies to Reconstructive surgery or surgical arthrodesis of a major weight-bearing joint.

-When analyzing and working with Listings 1.02 and 1.02 above, much of the analysis really boils down to whether you are incapable of walking effectively for 12 consecutive months.
+When analyzing and working with Listings 1.17 and 1.18 above, much of the analysis really boils down to whether you are incapable of walking, standing, and using your hands adequately to perform work activities for 12 consecutive months.

 What does “Inability to Ambulate Effectively mean in a Hip Impairment Disability case?